NVIDIA/edk2-platforms/Platform/Ampere/JadePkg/PlatformPortingGuide.md

 **PcieHotplugSetGpioMap()**

 Function `PcieHotplugSetGpioMap()` is used to limit the number of GPIO[16:21] pins or use I2C instead of GPIO for PCIe reset.
-It uses SPCI GPIOMAP_CMD to send information to ATF.
+It uses SPCI GPIOMAP_CMD to send information to TF-A.
 Ampere EDK2 defines `gPcieHotPlugGpioResetMap` PCD to allow user to define a custom GPIO Map.
 In `NewBoard.dsc`, user should set the new PCD indicating the GPIO Map for PCIe Hot-Plug.
 Below is the GPIO Reset Map PCD definition for Ampere Mt.
 Jade platform.